This post may contain affiliate links. Read my full disclosure policy.

 - sourdough starter or discard (unfed)

-- nut milk- nut milk, or soy or oat milk, or regular milk or half & half
+- milk- plant-based milk, regular milk or half & half

 - olive oil